 General Journal

 Date Account/Explanation PR Debit Credit

+Insurance expense 2,000

+Obligations under lease 12,000

+Cash 14,000

-Insurance expense Obligations under lease Cash To record the lease payment.
-2,000 12,000 14,000
+To record the lease payment.

 Economic life versus lease term.
 The economic life of an asset is usually longer than the lease term.
 Depreciation of a leased asset by the lessee for a capitalized lease is based on whether the title of the leased asset transfers to the lessee.
 If the legal title remains with the lessor, and the leased equipment is returned to the lessor at the end of the lease term, and the depreciation period of the leased asset will be the lease term.
-If the legal title to the leased asset transfers to the lessee at the end of the lease option (BPO) or bargain renewal option, it is assumed that the lessee will exercise this option since the price of either a BPO or a bargain renewal option is significantly lower than the market price at that time.
+If the legal title to the leased asset transfers to the lessee at the end of the lease term, or there is a bargain purchase option (BPO) or bargain renewal option, it is assumed that the lessee will exercise this option since the price of either a BPO or a bargain renewal option is significantly lower than the market price at that time.
 For this reason, a leased asset under these circumstances will be depreciated over its economic or useful life instead of over the lease term.
 This makes intuitive sense, given that the lessee intends to continue to use the asset beyond the lease term.